cerebral/cerebral/docs/api/tags.md

 # Tags
-Tags allows you to target things in Cerebral.
+Tags allows you to address things in Cerebral.
 They are based on [template literal tags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals).
 They can be used by **operators**, **connect** and **compute**.
 Some of them can also be used with other Cerebral modules.
 The great thing about tags is their composability.
 For example:

 ```js
 import {state, props} from 'cerebral/tags'